chemosim-lab/M2OR/README.md

+# :airplane: TLDR:
+The maintained and up-to-date data can be searched through and downloaded here: [m2or.chemsensim.fr](https://m2or.chemsensim.fr/)

 # M2OR : Database of Olfactory Receptors-Molecule Measurments [1]

 The sense of smell, is initiated by the activation specific receptors expressed at the